 Relationship between the Mind and a Blockage

-n other words, how can you deliberately contact, become aware of and feel the blockages in your body with your mind only?
+In the dissolving process, how does your mind contact and then dissolve the tension or blockage in your body, regardless of the denseness or subtlety of that blockage?
+In other words, how can you deliberately contact, become aware of and feel the blockages in your body with your mind only?
 People with normal nerves will feel pain if you hit them forcefully in a sensitive body part.
-Sometime later, they will feel the “blockages” inside their body as a throbbing pain.
+Sometime later, however, they will feel the “blockages” inside their body as a throbbing pain.

 With a little bit of concentrated “mind effort,” you can increase, decrease or mitigate your physical pain, pleasure or emotions.
 In other words, you can feel what happens inside you with your mind.